albertotamajo/Understanding-Imbalanced-Forgetting-in-Rehearsal-based-Class-Incremental-Learning/README.md

 # Understanding Imbalanced Forgetting in Rehearsal-Based Class-Incremental Learning
-Created by Alberto Tamajo, Srinandan Dasmahapatra and Rahman Attar
+Created by Alberto Tamajo, Srinandan Dasmahapatra and Rahman Attar.

 ### Citation
 If you find our work useful in your research, please consider citing: